Incremental Transformer Neural Processes: Experiments

 \paragraph{Streaming Temperature Prediction (AR)}

 Finally, we evaluate our models on the streaming version of the temperature prediction task.
 We consider two regimes of practical interest: Interpolation (e.g., reconstructing data from faulty or sparse sensors), and Forecasting (e.g, predicting future weather patterns based on historical data).
 Crucially, to capture spatiotemporal correlations, we employ AR decoding over targets at \textit{every} streaming step.
 This creates a ``nested" computational burden that renders standard \texttt{TNP-D} prohibitive due to its quadratic scaling (see \cref{app_subsec:temp_streaming_ar} for computational cost plots).
 In contrast, \texttt{incTNP} handles this load efficiently.
 As shown in \cref{fig:hadisd_results}, \texttt{incTNP-Seq} generally outperforms the other NP variants—including the non-incremental \texttt{LBANP} and the capacity-limited \texttt{CNP}—delivering the necessary performance for correlated, real-time predictions.
-In \cref{app:streaming_temperature}, we report results for \texttt{TNP-A}~\citep{nguyen2022transformer}, a variant designed for autoregressive prediction, and discuss the differences between \texttt{incTNP} and \texttt{TNP-A} in \cref{app:tnp_a}.
+We report results for \texttt{TNP-A} in \cref{app:streaming_temperature}.